 Excerpts from Florida records management guidance and legal text: “‘Public records’ means all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, data processing software, or other material, regardless of the physical form, characteristics, or means of transmission, made or received pursuant to law or ordinance or in connection with the transaction of official business by any agency.”

 Excerpts from Pennsylvania records management guidance and legal text: “Record: Information, regardless of physical form or characteristics… includes a document, paper, letter, map, book, tape, photograph, film or sound recording, information stored or maintained electronically, and a data-processed or image-processed document.”

 Read More About Pennsylvania Public Records Laws

 Social media records management

-At ArchiveSocial, we realized that there must be a better way to accurately capture and preserve records.
-We’re working on technology that simplifies social media record management for organizations of all shapes and sizes: from highly-regulated financial firms to public agencies striving to comply with social media public records laws.
+At ArchiveSocial, we realized there is a better way to capture and preserve records accurately.
+With technology that simplifies and automates social media records management for government agencies of all shapes and sizes: from county school districts to federal government agencies striving to comply with social media public records laws.

 Our social media archiving software captures your social media content and activity around-the-clock, and in near-real-time in its most native form and stores the data in a forensically-sound archive.
 Additionally, we provide a user-friendly yet powerful user interface to view and instantly locate records when needed.